Men with urethral discharge

 Routine health information systems

-Countries reporting on urethral discharge should communicate the extent to which the data are deemed representative of the national population.
+Countries are requested to communicate the extent to which the data reported are representative of the national population and advise on how this would impact on interpretation of the data.

-Following trends in urethral discharge is a feasible means to monitor incident sexually transmitted infection in a population.
-Data on vaginal discharge among women, although useful for monitoring purposes at the local and national levels, are not requested at the global level because, in many settings, sexually transmitted infections do not cause most vaginal discharge cases.
+Data on vaginal discharge among women, although useful for monitoring purposes at the local and national levels, are not requested at the global level because, in many settings, sexually transmitted infections do not cause most cases of vaginal discharge.
+In many countries, this indicator is not routinely collected from all health facilities.

-Countries should periodically assess the causes of urethral discharge syndrome to understand the predominant causes of urethral discharge and, therefore, the appropriate therapy.
+Countries should periodically assess the causes of urethral discharge syndrome to understand the aetiology and patterns of antimicrobial resistance to inform appropriate treatment guidelines